MicrosoftDocs/azure-devops-docs/docs/organizations/projects/connect-to-projects.md

 ---
 title: Connect to project from browser/supported client
 titleSuffix: Azure DevOps
-description: Learn how to connect a browser or client, like Visaul Stuido, to a project in Azure DevOps. ms.subservice: azure-devops-projects ms.topic: quickstart ms.assetid: 1372e56c-b34f-42c2-b72c-94b57620c75c ms.author: sdanie
+description: Learn how to connect a browser or client, like Visual Studio, to a project in Azure DevOps. ms.subservice: azure-devops-projects ms.topic: quickstart ms.assetid: 1372e56c-b34f-42c2-b72c-94b57620c75c ms.author: sdanie
 author: steved0x
 monikerRange: '>= azure-devops-2019'
-ms.date: 11/29/2023
+ms.date: 12/05/2023
 ---

 # Connect to a project